Al-Nafs al-Zakiyyah: Appellation

-Nafs-e-Zakiyyah is a person by the name of Muhammad ibn al-Hasan.
+Al-Nafs al-Zakiyyah is a person by the name of Muhammad ibn al-Hasan.
 He is a descendant of Husayn ibn Ali.
-He is named Nafse-e-Zakiyyah because he is very pious and devout and another reason for his nickname is that he will be slain without any sin and crime.
+He is named Al-Nafs al-Zakiyyah because he is very pious and devout and another reason for his nickname is that he will be slain without any sin and crime.

-Duty of Nafs-e-Zakiyyah
+Duty of Al-Nafs al-Zakiyyah

-The duty of Nafs-e-Zakiyyah is mentioned in a hadith that was narrated by Abu-Basir from Muhammad al-Baqir.
+The duty of Al-Nafs al-Zakiyyah is mentioned in a hadith that was narrated by Abu-Basir from Muhammad al-Baqir.
 According to the hadith, when Muhammad al-Mahdi realizes, the people of Mecca won't accept his reappearance.
-Therefore, he will send Nafs-e-Zakiyyah as an envoy to convey his oral message to people of Mecca.
+Therefore, he will send Al-Nafs al-Zakiyyah as an envoy to convey his oral message to people of Mecca.

 Certain sign of reappearance

-According to narrations, the murder of Nafs-e-Zakiyyah is one of the certain signs of reappearance of Muhammad al-Mahdi.
-The hadith of Ja'far al-Sadiq mentions these signs: "there are five signs for our Dhuhur (the reappearance of the twelfth Imam), the appearance of Sufyani and Yamani, the loud cry in the sky, the martyr of Nafs-e-Zakiyyah, and the earth swallowing (a group of people) in the land of Beyda."
+According to narrations, the murder of Al-Nafs al-Zakiyyah is one of the certain signs of reappearance of Muhammad al-Mahdi.
+The hadith of Ja'far al-Sadiq mentions these signs: "there are five signs for our Dhuhur (the reappearance of the twelfth Imam), the appearance of Sufyani and Yamani, the loud cry in the sky, the martyr of Al-Nafs al-Zakiyyah, and the earth swallowing (a group of people) in the land of Beyda."

+1 Loud Cry in the Sky.